pydanny/pydanny-event-notes/PyConPL2012/high_scalable_services_in_python.rst

 * by Igor Waligóra

     * From Warsaw
-    * Works on high integrity systems
+    * Works on high integrity systems at Onet (https://twitter.com/onetpl)

 .. note:: I'm translating this entire talk from Polish.
     I don't speak Polish except how to say, "Thanks" and "Questions?".